EPISODE ONE – Theme: Crafting Mystery (Original air date October 20, 2020)

 Canadian author Iona Whishaw spent her infancy by Kootenay Lake in BC, eight years in Mexico, and her teens in the US.
 Now based in Vancouver, she worked as youth worker, social worker, teacher, and award-winning high school principal.
 She got her master’s in creative writing from the University of British Columbia, and has published short fiction, poetry, poetry in translation, and one children’s book.
 Her seventh Lane Winslow Mystery, A Match Made For Murder, was released in April.
 A passion for mysteries, history and her mother and grandfather’s WW2 intelligence work inform the spirit and storytelling of these engaging, character-driven period novels.

-EPISODE TWO – Wednesday, October 21: Lived Experiences
+EPISODE TWO – Theme: Lived Experiences (Original air date October 21, 2020)

 They say that writers do their best when they write about what they know, or in this case, what they’ve lived.
 Bill Arnott shares thoughts about an amazing 8-year journey around the globe through his work Gone Viking: A Travel Saga, while three wonderful women, including New Westminster’s own Jen Arbo, discuss their contributions to the anthology BIG: Stories About Life in Plus-Sized Bodies.